Skip to site content

 • Provider staff receiving up-to-date authorization status information directly in the EHR workflow, eliminating calls to the health plan or visits to the portal.

-• Improved reporting and analytics free up staff time to focus on high value activities
+• Improved reporting and analytics free up staff time to focus on high value activities.

 Advancing Patient Financial Clearance.
 Sophisticated tools for patient financial clearance remove the guesswork from patient estimations and coverage screening.
 Integrated demographic, coverage, and patient responsibility information, combined with government mandate compliance and price transparency tools, are essential for tailoring workflows to specific organizational needs.